jeffshaver/brief.js/README.md

 Grabbing Elements
 =================

 You can use brief to grab elements easily.
-Since it is a wrapper for querySelectorAll you can use it like this:

 ```
 var elements = brief('#id > .class');
 var element = brief('#id');
 ```

-If briefs query returns one element from querySelectorAll, then it will return an Element.
-If the query returns multiple elements, it returns a NodeList.
+Any of these will return brief objects.

 Non-delegation example